LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 * Update links from users to display user detail data for those who have permission
   * add modal version of UserDetailsPanel, via UserDetailsRenderer and UserLink
   * remove URL mapper that takes user-details link to q view
+  * update list display of GroupsList, EffectiveRolesList, and MembersList

 ### version 2.283.2
 *Released*: 23 January 2023